-- 6.27 Future budget risks are set out below: - Future government funding beyond 2024/25 has not been confirmed and is likely to be announced within the next Comprehensive Spending Review. - Pay inflation for firefighters and local government employees in excess of the assumptions set out in the report. - Funding beyond 2024/25 has not yet been confirmed in respect of the pension increases as noted at 6.14. - McCloud/Sargeant Remedy the judgement refers to the Court of Appeal's ruling that the Government's 2015 public sector pension reforms unlawfully treated existing public sectors differently based upon members' age.
-The implications of the remedy are being determined but are likely to be significant in future years.
+- 6.26 Future budget risks are set out below: - Future government funding beyond 2024/25 has not been confirmed and is likely to be announced within the next Comprehensive Spending Review. - Pay inflation for firefighters and local government employees in excess of the assumptions set out in the report. - Funding beyond 2024/25 has not yet been confirmed in respect of the pension increases as noted at 6.14. - McCloud/Sargeant Remedy the judgement refers to the Court of Appeal's ruling that the Government's 2015 public sector pension reforms unlawfully treated existing public sectors differently based upon members' age.
+The implications of the remedy are being determined but are likely to be significant in future years. - Delivery of sufficient savings to meet the requirements of the medium-term financial strategy, and dependent on availability of resources to deliver a change programme. - Emergency Services Mobile Communications Project (ESMCP) a national project to procure and replace the emergency services network has been paused but may create budget pressures in future years.